 - Turn Digital Technology and IT infrastructure investments into revenue centers rather than cost centers

-- Create a competitive advantage.
+- Create a competitive advantage

+They need to understand Industry 5.0 and how to optimize at the intersection of people, process, information technology, and automation and robotics.
 The last point is to understand that companies are not capable of keeping up with the rate of change in technology and software efficiency.
 Because of that, it is important that companies make their technology and infrastructure scalable and sustainable.
 Not an easy challenge.